ajk1889/number-generator/README.md

 # number-generator
-A sequential number generator module for Test-suit server

-Generates the following sequence of numbers as a file and lets the client download it
+A sequential arbitary size file generator module for Test-suit server.
+It generates the following sequence of numbers and returns it to the client as if the client was downloading file.
 ```
 0 1 2 3 4 5 6 7 8 9 10 11 12 13 14 ....
 ```
+The module supports `Range` header (partial content) and therefore download can be resumed if it gets interrupted.
+The default file size is 100MB.
+File size and byte offset can be tweaked via HTTP GET parameter values.

 ### Accepted GET parameter values
 - `start`: The byte position from which the sequence should be started (in bytes). **This is not the number from which sequence starts counting**<br/>